wasakredit/opencart-extension/README.md

-# Wasa Kredit for OpenCart v3.0+
+# Wasa Kredit for OpenCart v4.x
-This is a payment extension for OpenCart 3.0.0.0 - 3.0.3.8.
+This is a payment extension for OpenCart v4.0.0.0 or later.

 This extension allows you to receive payments from your customers through: